Shopping for the perfect Copic gift is hard

 The problem is that YOU don't know what colors your person is missing.
 Play it safe by going the gift card route and let them order items off their mental wish list.

 What dollar value is reasonable?
 That depends upon how generous you want to be.
 Here's a clue to setting your budget: Copic prices fluctuate greatly based on who is running a sale.
 A single Copic Sketch marker can be priced anywhere from $5 to $10 depending upon the retailer.
 Amazon usually isn't the cheapest source but an Amazon card is the least likely to go unused.
-Other Copic retailers which also offer gift cards/certificates include: Dick Blick, Cheap Joes, Jerry's Artarama, Oozak, Carpe Diem, Simon Says Stamp, or order directly from Imagination International's Copic Shop.
+Other Copic retailers which also offer gift cards/certificates include: Dick Blick, Cheap Joes, Jerry's Artarama, Oozak, or Carpe Diem.

 Most Copic colorers also use fine line technical pens in their work.
 Copic makes thin pens called Multiliners that are totally compatible with their coloring markers.
 Chances are your person owns a few non-compatible pens that they're really careful about using (a non-compatible pen can ruin a Copic marker nib), or they own the cheaper, disposable version of a Copic Multiliner.

 This SP version of the Copic Multiliner is the Rolls Royce of fineliner pens.
 I think they're the finest technical pen on the market and I use them on all my art, even the non-Copic stuff.
 The stainless steel body feels great in the hands; the weight is just right and the grip area is comfortable to hold.
 SP Multiliners are refillable (via pre-filled cartridge) and the nibs are replaceable if they accidentally become damaged.
 Over the long term, I think the SP version is a better value than the cheaper disposables.